mnicolae/learning-notes/books/clean-code.md

 ## Formatting

+### The Purpose of Formatting

+* Code formatting is about communication, and communication is the professional developer's first order of business.

+### Vertical formatting

-* Vertical formatting.
-Small files are better than larger files.
+* Small files are usually easier to understand than large files are.
-* Newspaper metaphor.
+* The Newspaper metaphor.

+### Vertical openness between concepts

+* Nearly all code is read left to right and top to bottom.
+* Each line represents an expression or a clause.
-* Vertical openness between concepts.
-Each group of lines represent a thought and should be separate from each other with blank lines.
+* Each group of lines represents a complete thought.
+Those thoughts should be separated from each other with blank lines.

+### Vertical density

+* Lines of code that are tightly related should appear vertically dense.

-* Vertical density.
+### Vertical distance

-* Vertical distance.
-Concepts that are closely related should be kept vertically close to each other.
+* Concepts that are closely related should be kept vertically close to each other.
-* Variable declarations.
+* *Variable declarations*.
 Variables should be declared as closed to their usage as possible.
-* Instance variables.
+* *Instance variables*.
 Should be declared at the top of the class.
-* Dependent functions.
-If one function calls another, they should be vertically close, and the caller should be above the callee, if at all possible.
+* *Dependent functions.* If one function calls another, they should be vertically close, and the caller should be above the callee, if at all possible.
-* Conceptual affinity.
+* *Conceptual affinity.* The stronger the conceptual affinity between bits of code, the less vertical distance there should be between them.
-* Vertical ordering.
-A function that is called should be below a function that does the calling.
+* *Vertical ordering.* A function that is called should be below a function that does the calling.

+### Horizontal formatting.

-* Horizontal formatting.
-Strive to keep lines short.
+* Strive to keep lines short (120 characters).

-* Horizontal Openness and Density.
+### Horizontal Openness and Density

+* Use horizontal white space to associate things that are strongly related and disassociate things that are more weakly related.
+* Examples: assignment operators, function names and the opening parenthesis, precedence of operators.

-* Horizontal Alignment.
+### Horizontal Alignment

-* Indentation.
+* Prefer unaligned declarations and assignments.
+* If there are long lists that need to be aligned, the problem is the length of the lists, not the lack of alignment.

+### Indentation

-* Breaking Indentation.
-TL;DR don't.
+* *Breaking Indentation.* TL;DR don't.
-* Dummy Scopes.
+* *Dummy Scopes.* Avoid.

-* Team Rules.
+### Team Rules

+* A team of engineers should agree upon a single formatting style, and then every member of that team should use that style.

 ## Error Handling